Gaudí Centre

-The Gaudí Centre is a museum located in Reus, Catalonia, Spain.
-It is dedicated to Spanish architect Antoni Gaudí I Cornet.
+The Gaudí Centre (Gaudí Centre; Gaudí Centro) is a biographical museum and a interpretation centre located in Reus, Catalonia, Spain.
+It is dedicated to Spanish architect Antoni Gaudí i Cornet.

-The Gaudí Center officially opened in May 2007, located in the center of the city, Plaça del Mercadal.
-It is a three-storied building designed by architects Joan Sibina, Toshiake Tange and Gabriel Bosques, which consists of Gaudí's artworks and documenting processes with advanced audio and visual technology.

 History

+The building is a renovation of the former Banco Santander, in Reus, who was previously a toy store known as l'Aliança.
+The work on the project started in 2002, designed by architects Joan Sibina, Toshiake Tange and Gabriel Bosques, coinciding with the 150th anniversary of the birth of Gaudí.
+The company in charge of creating the museography of the exhibition and the integration of the audiovisual systems was Sono Tecnologia Audiovisual.

+The building is divided into four floors, and highlights the giant screen it has on its facade, where an audiovisual with Gaudí's signature is often shown.
+On the ground floor is located the tourist office of the city and a shop.
+The first three floors house the exhibition space.
+On its top floor there is a restaurant.

-The center opened in May 2007 as a modern and interactive museum.
-It is located in Plaça del Mercadal, the center of the city, which is also on the market square in Reus that linked to Reus Town Council, Patronat de Turisme, and the Modernist buildings Casa Navàs and Casa Pinyol.
+The Gaudí Center officially opened at 27 April 2007 as a modern and interactive museum.
+It is located in Plaça del Mercadal, the center of the city, which is also on the market square in Reus that links to Reus Town Council, Patronat de Turisme, and the Modernist buildings Casa Navàs and Casa Pinyol.

 The locals have known the center as "Gaudí Casket", which is dedicated to Antonio Gaudí, "the city's beloved son".
 The interpretation center exhibits works related to his life and a few surviving handwritten notebooks, including the original copy with English translations and duplication of his models, major works, and studio.

 Architecture and design

-The museum is a three-story building that has 1,200 m2 exhibition space throughout the three floors.
+The museum is a three-storied building, which consists of Gaudí's artworks and documenting processes with advanced audio and visual technology. that has 1,200 m2 exhibition space throughout the three floors.
 It is also known as the entry doors to the city.

-The city council has invested 10,000 euros on small interventions on the facade by changing the fluorescent and indicative vinyl.
+A new website that allowed a virtual visit to the museum was created in 2008, and in 2010, new changes were made to the first exhibition model created in 2007, incorporating more multimedia applications.
+The city council has invested 10,000 euros on small interventions on the facade by changing the fluorescent and indicative vinyl, in 2018.
 Its LED system saves 70% of electrical consumption.